-If you are looking for something to rejuvenate tired skin and regain a softer, smoother and more youthful looking complexion, you could do much worse than try a Jessner Peel treatment to do just that.
-Amazing results can be achieved, without the huge cost and physical trauma associated with invasive cosmetic surgery.
+If you are looking for something to rejuvenate tired skin and regain a softer, smoother, and more youthful-looking complexion, you could do much worse than try a Jessner Peel treatment to do just that.
+You may not be aware that amazing results can be achieved, without the huge cost and physical trauma associated with invasive cosmetic surgery.

-Essentially, a Jessner Peel is a form of medium depth chemical peel.
-It is usually performed by a qualified dermatologist and is a really effective way of removing the uppermost layers of skin.
-It is suitable for a wide range of skin types, ages and degrees of skin health, but is particularly helpful for those with oily, discolored or moderately wrinkled skin.
+Essentially, a Jessner Peel is a form of medium-depth chemical peel.
+It is usually performed by a qualified dermatologist and is an effective way of removing the uppermost layers of skin.
+It is suitable for a wide range of skin types, ages, and degrees of skin health, but is particularly helpful for those with oily, discolored, or moderately wrinkled skin.
 During the treatment, surplus oil is drastically reduced at the same time as the potentially blocked sebaceous follicles are opened and cleared.

 This type of chemical peel is suitable for a wide range of skin types, but there are occasions when having one is not advisable.
 They include:

 - Pregnant women – especially those who are breastfeeding

 - People who suffer from eczema, psoriasis, rosacea, or lupus